 - Passive negligence

-If you have questions about the different types of negligence in a slip and fall case, continue reading below, or reach out to a Charlotte slip and fall lawyer at Randall & Stump, PLLC for help.
+If you have questions about the different types of negligence in a slip and fall case, continue reading below, or reach out to a Charlotte slip and fall lawyer at Randall & Stump, Criminal Defense Attorneys for help.

 Active Negligence in Slip and Fall Accidents

 Active negligence refers to an action by the property owner (or their employees) that caused your injuries.
 If an owner or employee spilled clear liquid on the floor, they are obligated to either fix the dangerous situation or provide warning of it.
 If they do neither of those things, they may be liable for any damages caused by you slipping and falling in the liquid.

 Passive negligence does not apply to any direct action taken by an owner or employees.
 Instead, it occurs when an owner knows (or should have known) about a dangerous situation, and does nothing to fix it.
 The flooring in an establishment may be uneven, causing you to trip and fall.
 It is a reasonable assumption that the owner of that establishment should know about any issues with the flooring and issue a warning.
 If no warnings were posted, they might be liable on the premise of passive negligence.